phalcon-orphanage/docs/en/reference/models-cache.rst

 Caching based on Conditions
 ---------------------------
-In this scenario, the cache is implemented conditionally according to current conditions received.
+In this scenario, the cache is implemented differently depending on the conditions received.
-According to the range where the primary key is located we choose a different cache backend:
+We might decide that the cache backend should be determined by the primary key:

 +---------------------+--------------------+
 | Type                | Cache Backend      |